mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 with the last param being a required argument and the rest handled via flag options.
 For commands that create or modify complex data structures, the use of configuration files is preferred over flag options.

+Note: we are experimenting with a generator, make sure to try it out in [tools/cli-generator](./tools/cli-generator/)

 #### How to define flags:

 Flags are a way to modify the command, also may be called "options".
 Flags always have a long version with two dashes (--state) but may also have a shortcut with one dash and one letter (-s).